-What do we love about the festive season besides even more tea than usual?
+What do we love more than tea on its own?
 ALL the chocolate, of course!
 But did you know that matcha works so well with chocolate?
-So, without further ado, here's our recipe for matcha truffles - a perfect pick-me-up in the chilly weather!
+So, without further ado, here's our recipe for matcha truffles - a perfect treat for any special occasion.

 ingredients for 40(ish) truffles: